Making her mark at Beningbrough Hall

 Making her mark in writing

 Wander through to the next gallery where we celebrate women in writing with four portraits.
 The National Trust’s portrait of Lady Chesterfield dominates the room in recognition of her prolific wartime letter writing.
 Yet hanging at each end of the gallery you will find the portraits of modern day authors, Iris Murdoch and Noel Streatfield, recognised for creating stories which transport us to different worlds and different ways of thinking.
-In the same vain you’ll find J.K.
+Greeting you at the top of the stairs outside the Saloon, you’ll find J.K.
 Rowling, a female author writing, in what was seen at the time of her first book, in a boy’s genre.

 " Anything’s possible if you’ve got enough nerve."